Appliances That Raise Your Electric Bill

 Space heaters are a great way to warm up a specific area or room in your home, but they are big-time energy suckers.
 In fact, per hour, they can drain up to 50% more money from your wallet than your refrigerator, according to Energy.gov!
 Appliances don’t have to be large and bulky to raise your electricity bill.
 Space heaters have to work very hard to produce the heat needed.
 That means they need a lot of power.

 The solution: If you’re constantly using a space heater, consider a bigger solution.
 Check the insulation or redirect heating to that area.
 Unplug the space heater when it’s not being used, and only use it when it’s totally necessary.
 You might also be interested in thinking outside of the box to stay warm during the winter – without electricity!

 Dishwashers are a modern convenience that have become a necessity.
 They average over 1,000 watts of energy every hour, depending on usage and size.
 Not only do they drain energy while not being used, but that amount increases significantly when they are running.
 Dishwashers also require the hot water heater to run, which makes your energy bill say, “CA-CHING!”

 The solution: Get an ENERGY STAR certified dishwasher.
 It can cost only $35 per year to run, plus it saves thousands of gallons of water, too.
 Whether or not you have an ENERGY STAR dishwasher, you should only run your washer when it’s full.
 Hand dry dishes when you can, instead of letting the machine do it.
 It will take a bit more time, but save you money.

 When you become aware of your energy usage, you can become a more efficient household.
-Identifying and properly managing the appliances that raise your electricity bill give you an even better chance at efficiency.
+Identifying and properly managing the appliances that raise your electricity bill gives you an even better chance at efficiency.
 Take these tips and start lowering your energy bill, and make some serious changes to your household!